JuliaFunctional/TypeClasses.jl/docs/src/manual-DataTypes.md

 Writer{String, Nothing}("hello.world.", nothing)
 ```

-We don't implement `orelse`, as it is commonly meant on container level, but there is no obvious failure semantics here.
+We do not implement `orelse`, as it is commonly meant on container level, but there is no obvious failure semantics here.

 ### FlipTypes